ljunkie/plexWatch/README.md

 * notify when a user starts watching a video
 * notify when a user stop watching a video
 * notify on recently added content to a PMS server
-* notifies via prowl, pushover, growl, twitter, boxcar and/or a log file
+* notifies via prowl, pushover, growl, twitter, boxcar, GNTP and/or a log file
-* notifications per provider enabled/disabled per notification type (watching, watched, recently added)
+* enable/disable notifications per provider & per notification type (watching, watched, recently added)
 * backed by a SQLite DB (for state and history)
 * CLI to query watched videos, videos being watched and stats on time watched per user
 * Limit output per user or exclude users